 The Ankole-Watusi Cattle Horns

-The Ankole-Watusi cattle are not killed for the horns.
-In fact today the cattle are used as a source of beef, so the cows are killed to provide beef.
+The Ankole-Watusi cattle are not killed for their horns.
+In fact, today cattle are used as a source of beef, so the cows are killed to provide beef.

-It can be said that this unique cattle not only gives its hide for leather but also its horns.
+It can be said that this unique cattle gives its hide for leather and its horns.
 The Ankole-Watusi horns can be cut, polished, and made into a variety of items for home decor products and jewelry.

 The Ankole -Watusi Horns And Vietnam’s Horn Village

-What may surprise a lot of people is that Vietnam imports a lot of Ankole-Watusi horns to be used in the horn village outside Hanoi Vietnam.
-The handicraft village is a traditional Vietnamese village that has been using buffalo horns, bones and other natural materials to make home decor objects, cups and jewelry for hundreds of years.
+What may surprise many people is that Vietnam imports a lot of Ankole-Watusi horns to be used in the horn village outside Hanoi, Vietnam.
+The handicraft village is a traditional Vietnamese village that has been using buffalo horns, bones, and other natural materials to make home decor objects, cups, and jewelry for hundreds of years.

-In recent years, Vietnam has imported many of the Ankole-Watusi horns to be used mainly in the jewelry manufacturing.
+In recent years, Vietnam has imported many of the Ankole-Watusi horns to be used mainly in jewelry manufacturing.
 The horns are brought into Hanoi unpolished.
-The factories will then take the horns and polish them as they would any buffallo or other horns that find locally in Vietnam.
+The factories will then take the horns and polish them as they would any buffalo or other horns that find locally in Vietnam.

-One reason they import these horns is because the horns for the Ankole-Watusi cattle are usually a white or cream color and this is a color that many people prefer for both the jewelry and home decor items.
+One reason they import these horns is that the horns for the Ankole-Watusi cattle are usually white or cream, and this is a color that many people prefer for jewelry and home decor items.

 Even though Vietnam needs to import these horns, they have a competitive advantage as they have the knowledge and equipment to be able to handle the manufacturing of the horns.
-Many of the factories have CNC machines which mean the horns can be cut into a very intricate shapes and sizes.
+Many of the factories have CNC machines, meaning the horns can be cut into intricate shapes and sizes.

-If you are interested to find out more about Vietnam’s Handicraft villages and in particular the horn village you can read our blogs on Top 10 Vietnamese Handicraft Villages, And Why They’re Still Important by clicking here.
+If you are interested in finding out more about Vietnam’s Handicraft villages and in particular, the horn village, you can read our blogs on Top 10 Vietnamese Handicraft Villages, And Why They’re Still Important by clicking here.

 Home Decor Products for the Ankole-Watusi Cattle Horns